-AlphaStar Computer Science Program has year-round courses and winter / summer camps.
-This Computer Science competition training program aims to train students towards USA Computing Olympiad (USACO) which is the most prestigious pre-college Computer Science competition in the States.
+AlphaStar Computer Science Program aims to train students towards the USA Computing Olympiad (USACO) and similar competitive programming competitions.
+USACO is the most prestigious pre-college Computer Science competition in the US.

 The USACO holds periodic web-based contests during the academic year, and in the late Spring conducts the US Open, our “national championship” exam.
 Contests generally run for three to five continuous hours in length, although for maximum flexibility, you are free to schedule this block of time anywhere within a Friday-to-Monday contest weekend — your timer starts when you log into the contest and download the problems.
 Contest tasks are presented on the web, and you submit your final solutions through a simple web interface.
 Participation is free and open to all.